AhmedKhattab-17/Text-summarization-suing-ML-NLP/README.md

-#
-This file contains source code and the DS , DS is custome sreate for our model , the file don't contain the model it self but you can train it by run the code.
+# This file contains the source code and the DS.
+The DS is made specifically for summarizing stories and text.
+The file does not contain the model itself, but you can train it by running the code.